Investment outlook webinar

-The Fed projected additional rate cuts at each of its next two meetings, noting risks of a softening labor market despite lingering inflation to justify less restrictive policy.
+• The Fed projects additional rate cuts, noting risks of a softening labor market despite lingering inflation and highlighting their data dependence.

-Aggressive policy tightening in the form of rate hikes between early 2022 to mid-2023 helped drive Core Personal Consumption Expenditures Price Index (Core PCE), the Fed’s preferred inflation gauge, from a peak above 5.5% year-over-year in 2022 to 2.9% in July.
+Aggressive policy tightening in the form of rate hikes between early 2022 to mid-2023 helped drive the Core Personal Consumption Expenditures Price Index (Core PCE), the Fed’s preferred inflation gauge, from a peak above 5.5% year-over-year in 2022 to 2.9% in August.
 The Fed targets inflation near 2%.

-The Fed slowed the monthly reduction in its $6.3 trillion bond holdings earlier this year.
-Its bond holdings peaked at $8.5 trillion in 2022 before the Fed allowed bonds to mature without replacement up to $60 billion per month, then shrinking the pace of bond “runoff” in April to $40 billion per month.
-Slower or no balance sheet runoff improves market liquidity relative to faster runoff.
+The Fed announced it will cease reducing the size of its $6.3 trillion in current bond holdings on December 1, after slowing the monthly reduction earlier this year.
+The Fed’s bond holdings peaked at $8.5 trillion in 2022 before allowing bonds to mature without replacement up to $60 billion per month, then shrinking the pace of bond “runoff” in April to $40 billion per month.
+No balance sheet runoff improves market liquidity, since investors will not need to absorb the incremental supply of bonds.
 Liquidity refers to the amount of money readily available to buy goods, services and financial assets in an economy.
 Strong liquidity can also provide cushion against unforeseen financial market shocks, and liquidity measures remain constructive for now.

-Monetary policy, defined as central bank target interest rates, eased considerably year-to-date outside the U.S. The European Central Bank cut rates by 1.00%, while the Bank of England, Reserve Bank of Australia and the Bank of Canada cut by 0.75%.
+Monetary policy, defined as central bank target interest rates, eased considerably year-to-date outside the U.S. The European Central Bank cut rates by 1.00% so far in 2025 and investors expect it is unlikely to cut again at tomorrow’s meeting.
+The Bank of Canada cut rates by 1.50%, including another 0.25% cut at today’s meeting, with investors expecting no further cuts this year.
+The Bank of England and Reserve Bank of Australia cut by 0.75% so far in 2025.

-We retain a constructive outlook for diversified portfolios, acknowledging the contrast between solid recent economic data versus potential negative impacts from tariffs.
+We retain a constructive outlook for diversified portfolios, acknowledging the contrast between solid recent aggregate economic data versus potential negative impacts from tariffs.
 We see opportunities leaning into globally diversified stocks and assets somewhat more sensitive to inflation such as global infrastructure and Treasury inflation-protected securities.
 Consumer spending and corporate earnings growth remain resilient.
-Some early signs have emerged that tariff-related price increases may be in the pipeline, albeit less than many economists anticipated.
+Signs have emerged that modest tariff-related price increases remain a factor, albeit less than many economists anticipated.
 We will keep you informed of our views as new data becomes available and as we update our assessment of market conditions.

 As always, we value your trust and are here to help in any way we can.
 Please do not hesitate to let us know if we can help address your unique financial situation or be of assistance.